A coma is a state of unconsciousness where a person is unresponsive and cannot be woken.

 What is a coma?

 Someone who is in a coma is unconscious and has minimal brain activity.
-They're alive, but can't be woken up and show no signs of being aware.
+They're alive but can't be woken up and show no signs of awareness.

 The person's eyes will be closed and they'll appear to be unresponsive to their environment.
-They won't normally respond to sound or pain, or be able to communicate or move voluntarily.
+They won't normally respond to sound or pain, or be able to communicate or move voluntarily, and basic reflexes, such as coughing and swallowing, will be greatly reduced.

 Over time, the person may start to gradually regain consciousness and become more aware.
-Some people will wake up after a few weeks, while others may go into a vegetative state or minimally conscious state (see recovering from a coma, below).
+Some people will wake up after a few weeks, while others may go into a vegetative or minimally conscious state.
+Read more about disorders of consciousness.

 Caring for and monitoring a person in a coma

-Doctors assess a person's level of consciousness using a tool called the Glasgow Coma Scale.
+Doctors assess a person's level of consciousness using a tool called the Glasgow Coma Scale (on Headway's website).
 This level is monitored constantly for signs of improvement or deterioration.
-The Glasgow Coma Scale assesses three things:
+The Glasgow Coma Scale assesses 3 things:

-- eye opening – a score of one means no eye opening, and four means opens eyes spontaneously
+- eye opening – a score of 1 means no eye opening, and 4 means opens eyes spontaneously

-- verbal response to a command – a score of one means no response, and five means alert and talking
+- verbal response to a command – a score of 1 means no response, and 5 means alert and replying appropriately

-- voluntary movements in response to a command – a score of one means no response, and six means obeys commands
+- voluntary movements in response to a command – a score of 1 means no response, and 6 means obeys commands

-Most people in a coma will have a total score of eight or less.
+Most people in a coma will have a total score of 8 or less.
 A lower score means someone may have experienced more severe brain damage and could be less likely to recover.

 What you can do as a visitor